alculquicondor/CodeforcesRunner/README.md

     press enter to continue or <C-c> to leave.

+In general, the last character of the filename will be used as problem ID.

 ## Configurations
 The file `conf.py' contains the compile & execute commands of support languages, so you could add more commands to support more languages